 5. It seems obvious but charge everything.
 AND download videos so you don’t depend on Wi-Fi.

-6. When I travel with my kids, I use a backpack instead of my normal carry-on bags.
+6. When I’m flying with my kids, I use a backpack instead of my normal carry-on bags.
 It’s very helpful having everything on my back and having my hands free.

 Useful Items to Bring on the Plane